 In laymen’s terms, they found that applying CBD to white adipose tissue (the sort of fat that stores energy and stays within our body) rapidly turned it into brown adipose tissue (the type of fat that is burnt as energy).

-More recently, it has been found that endocannabinoids are just as present within the human skeleton as they are in our brains.
+More recently, a study suggested that endocannabinoids are just as present within the human skeleton as they are in our brains.

 From chemotherapy side effects to discomfort caused by digestion issues, nausea is among the most uncomfortable of the side effects and symptoms caused by other conditions.